 Applying for Leadership

 The prerequisites to applying are:

-Note: Special consideration may be given to a woman whose personal breastfeeding experience is outside the realm of a normal course of breastfeeding.
+Special consideration will be given to someone whose personal breastfeeding experience is outside the realm of the normal/physiological course of breastfeeding as described above.

-Owns and is familiar with the contents of the most recent edition of The Womanly Art of Breastfeeding (if available in her language) as a primary resource for LLL Leaders.
+- has read and is familiar with the contents of the most recent edition of The Womanly Art of Breastfeeding (if available in an accessible language) and is aware that this is a primary source of breastfeeding information and philosophy for LLL Leaders

-Has sufficient command of language to complete the application and preparation for accreditation and to fulfill the responsibilities of LLL leadership.
+- has sufficient command of language, either written or oral, to complete the application and preparation for accreditation and to fulfill the responsibilities of LLL leadership

-Has an accepting and respectful attitude toward others.
-Exhibits warmth and empathy toward others.
+- has an accepting and respectful attitude toward others

-Demonstrates or is willing to develop effective communication skills.
+- demonstrates or is willing to develop effective, empowering communication skills

 La Leche League Philosophy